https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Breathtaking Views from the Cable Car and Mount Srđ

 For an even more dramatic perspective, take the cable car up to Mount Srđ.
-The ride itself is thrilling, offering sweeping views of the city and surrounding islands.
+The ride itself is awesome, offering sweeping views of the city and surrounding islands.

 At the top, you’ll find a panoramic terrace where you can marvel at Dubrovnik in all its glory.